devonfw-forge/python-data-driven-decisions/README.md

 The main steps to follow are going to be:

 1- Extract the data from World Bank website.
+[Data extraction](https://github.com/devonfw-forge/python-data-driven-decisions/blob/main-the-big-three/Data%20extraction.ipynb)

 2- Join the different files.